About

 Discover some of our Projects

-Membership in the DSI Community Democracy is open to researchers affiliated with a Swiss university.
+Membership in the DSI Community Digital Publics is open to researchers affiliated with a Swiss university.
 For other individuals, membership is conditional on an ongoing cooperation with the DSI Community.
 To become a member of a DSI Community, membership in the DSI Network is required.
 Please follow this link.